We May Have Found the Secret to Better Botox

 And so I ended up with one of New York’s most famous dermatologists, a doctor who charges thousands and boasts a months-long waiting list.
 They spent a mere 20 minutes with me, injecting a combination of Botox (forehead) and fillers (cheeks, under eyes) before sending me home with one ice pack and a four-figure bill.

-While it takes a week for the full results of treatments to reveal themselves, I immediately knew something was wrong.
+While it can take a week for the full results of treatments to reveal themselves, I immediately knew something was wrong.
 That night when I looked in the mirror, my right eyebrow drooped and gave the appearance of winking.
 The other side lacked an injection, forcing my skin into a new crease when raising my brows.
 My cheeks were uneven and sharp.

 I looked worse.